anamikagupta17/Django/readme.txt

 flush : delete session from cookies and database

-** for path,timezone,session_cookie_age.. we need to  do all in settings py.file session_httponly : if true then in clinet side we can not access cookies  by using javascript
+** for path,timezone,session_cookie_age.. we need to  do all in settings py.file session_httponly : if true then in client side we can not access cookies  by using javascript

+***
+if want to set session age for all then we can set in settings.py : session_cookie_age  =10(sec) ** request.seesion.modified=True : this will modify session time (till given time means age)

+Session in file:(it will store seesion data in file in place of db) in settings.py need to rewrite seesion engine and need need to set seesion path SESSION_ENGINE='Django.contrib.seesion.backends.file' SESSION_FILE_PATH=BASE_DIR/'session'  :session is folder name